 However, the vast majority of immigrants apply for a green card through a family relationship.
-For example, 66% of the 1.1 million people who obtained a green card in 2017 were in a family-based category according to USCIS statistics.
-Family-based permanent residence is the focus of this article.
+For example, almost 69 percent of the more than one million people who obtained a green card in 2019 were in a family-based category according to USCIS statistics.
+The application process for family-based permanent residence is the focus of this article.

 Determine If You Have Eligibility Through a Family Member